 The calculator computes the voltage gain measured from the phase inverter input to the grid of a power tube.
+RL is the phase inverter plate load resistor value.
 The calculations assume that attenuation due to the grid-stopper resistors RGS, if used, is only significant above audio frequencies.
 The voltage gain for the long-tailed pair is an approximate value for both phases and assumes perfect balance.
 Calculations for the paraphase also assume perfect balance between phases.
 The concertina response is only valid when the power amp is not overdriven.

 1Richard Kuehnel, Vacuum-Tube Circuit Design: Guitar Amplifier Preamps, 2nd Ed., (Seattle: Pentode Press, 2009).

 2Morgan Jones, Valve Amplifiers, 2nd Ed., (Oxford: Newnes, 2003).

 3Merlin Blencowe, Designing Valve Preamps for Guitar and Bass, (Raleigh: Lulu, 2009).

 Copyright © 2005-2016 Amp Books LLC All Rights Reserved